Hello! Who are you and what business did you start?

 We have significant expansion opportunities with the current product, so we’re going to stay disciplined and focus on investing in it.
 In the long term, I'd like to be giving a heck of a lot more back to both society and our ecosystem, than taking from it.
 This has been something that’s been a part of my philosophy for a long time, and I think it’s part of why we’ve been so successful.

 Today, we are a group of 45 full-time employees spread quite far and wide.
-Our tech team is based in Montreal with Jonathan and historically works together in a physical office space.
+Our tech team is based in Montreal with Jonathan and works together in the only physical office space we have.
 Obviously, that has been a little bit different over the past year or so, but the rest of us have always worked remotely.

 Our phenomenal customer success managers are based across the US, the Netherlands, and Singapore.
 Our sales team is spread throughout the US and Europe, while the marketing team and other operations are also spread across the US.
 Typically, we get the whole gang together a couple of times per year for an offsite event, so we are really looking forward to being able to do that again!